andyzeng/apc-vision-toolbox/README.md

 ## Realsense ROS Package

-Warning: unfinished!
-TODO: Finish clean up, write documentation, and add branch with PCL/non-PCL support ...

 A C++ ROS package for streaming and capturing data (RGB-D frames and 3D point clouds) in real-time using [librealsense](https://github.com/IntelRealSense/librealsense).
 Tested on Ubuntu 14.04 and 16.04 with an Intel® RealSense™ F200 Camera.

+This ROS packages comes in two different versions.
+Which version is installed will depend on your system's available software:

+* Version #1: only returns RGB-D frame data on service calls (does not require OpenCV or PCL)
+* Version #2: returns RGB-D frame data on service calls and publishes 3D point clouds (requires OpenCV and PCL)

 See `ros_packages/realsense_camera`